FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th November 2022.md

 Act, 2001 (as amended), and Section 211 of the Planning and Development Act, 2000 (as

-amended), the approval of the Council be and is hereby given to the disposal of 2.643 acres--- 6
+amended), the approval of the Council be and is hereby given to the disposal of 2.643 acres
+---
+6

 of land in the Lee Estate, King’s Island, Limerick, to Athlunkard Villa Football Club, for the